Myvar/icos-dev/api-docs.md

 ## Create

 ``https://api.myvar.cloud/build/create``
-Use this endpoint to create a new build, the body of the responce json will contain a Guid for the specific build.
+Use this endpoint to create a new build, the body of the response json will contain a Guid for the specific build.

 ## Upload

 ``https://api.myvar.cloud/build/{guid}/upload``
-You must upload a zip of the publish folder in your projects bin folder after your ran the command ``dotnet publish``, the files in the zip must not be in a directory, but rather at the root of the zip.
+You must upload a zip of the publish folder in your projects bin folder after your ran the command ``dotnet publish``, the files in the zip must not be in a directory but rather at the root of the zip.

 ## Start

 ``https://api.myvar.cloud/build/{guid}/start``
-This call will start the
+This call will start the build.
 ## Status

 ``https://api.myvar.cloud/build/{guid}/status``
-This call will return the status of your build
+This call will return the status of your build.

 ## Artifact

 ``https://api.myvar.cloud/build/{guid}/artifact``
-Once you have started the build and waited for it to finish, you can download it from this url
+Once you have started the build and it has finished, you can download it from this url.

 ## Delete